Who is responsible for the data collection on this website?

 When using orient-online with the prior registration and login of the user, the following specific information applies in addition to the information given under Section 7.1:

-The user can register on the website by providing his personal data in order to be able to use orient-online.
+The user can register and shop on the website by providing personal data in order to be able to use orient-online.
 The personal data that the user transmits to the provider can be found in the relevant registration form on the website.
-The personal data transmitted to the provider is collected and stored for the purpose of registration (inventory data).
+The personal data transmitted to the provider is collected and stored for the purpose of registration and order fulfillment (inventory data).

-Only the mandatory information is required for a successful registration.
+Only the mandatory information is required for a successful registration or purchase.
 All other information is voluntary.
 Voluntary information is desired by the provider, but not required.

 Mandatory information about the customer are: